-The Board of Trustees has decided to employ MLG Education Services as internal auditor.
+The Board of Governors has decided to employ MLG Education Services as internal auditor.

-The internal auditors' role includes giving advice on financial matters and performing a range of checks on the Academy's financial and other systems.
-In particular, the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy's financial systems.
+In particular, the checks carried out in the current period included